nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 draft: true
 ---

-Static sites are seen as simpler and more secure than dynamic sites, but this perception can lead to overlooked security threats.
-Despite lacking server-side components, static sites are still vulnerable to supply chain attacks due to their reliance on third-party libraries and services.
+Static sites are ofter seen as more secure than dynamic sites due to their simplicity and lack of server-side components.
+However, this perception can lead to overlooked security threats, especially those stemming from third-party libraries and services that introduce vulnerabilities.
 This article explores how these threats emerge and the defenses you can implement to safeguard your site.

 ## What Are Static Sites?

 Static websites consist of pre-rendered HTML, CSS, and JavaScript files that are delivered directly to the user's browser.
-They have grown in popularity due to their speed, scalability, and cost-effectiveness.
-With no need for dynamic servers or databases, static sites generally offer better performance and consume fewer resources, which can also contribute to reduced environmental impact.
+Their popularity stems from their speed, scalability, and cost-effectiveness.
+Without the need for dynamic servers or databases, static sites generally offer better performance and consume fewer resources, contributing to reduced environmental impact.

-While static sites avoid many server-side vulnerabilities, they frequently depend on third-party JavaScript libraries services for added functionality, such as form handling, analytics, or dynamic content integration via APIs.
+While static sites avoid many server-side vulnerabilities, they frequently depend on third-party JavaScript libraries or services for added functionality, such as form handling, analytics, or dynamic content integration via APIs.
 These dependencies, however, open the door to supply chain vulnerabilities, where compromised third-party code becomes an attack vector.

 ## The Threat of Supply Chain Attacks

-A supply chain attack occurs when malicious actors compromise third-party libraries or services that your site depends on.
+A supply chain attack occurs when malicious actors compromise third-party libraries or services, which your site depends on.
 A recent example is the [Polyfill.io attack](https://sansec.io/research/polyfill-supply-chain-attack), where malicious code was injected into a widely used compatibility tool, impacting over 100,000 websites.
 The attack was particularly sophisticated, targeting mobile devices and redirecting users to a sports betting site while avoiding